emmt/OIFITS.jl/README.md

 These two are equivalent to the multi-line example above, but remember that pushing data-blocks in order (i.e., dependencies before they may be referenced) is required to have a consistent data-set.
-Apart from this constraint, dependencies may be pushed in any order **before** the data-blocks with measurements and data-blocks with measurements can be be pushed in any order **after** dependencies.
+Apart from this constraint, dependencies may be pushed in any order **before** the data-blocks with measurements and data-blocks with measurements can be pushed in any order **after** dependencies.

 As a benefit of the constraint of pushing data-blocks in order, data-blocks with dependencies are automatically linked to these dependencies when pushed on the data-set (which implies that the dependencies already exist in the data-set).
-This allows for syntaxic sugar like:
+This allows for syntactic sugar like:

 ```julia
 ds.vis2[i].eff_wave # the wavelengths of the i-th OI_VIS2 data-block in ds